MicrosoftDocs/learn/learn-pr/azure/manage-costs-partner-cost-management/includes/2-understand-cost-management-scopes.md

 ### Customer

-The customer scope allows you to view pre-tax invoiced costs in invoiced currency for a specific customer, such as Contoso.
+The customer scope allows you to view pretax invoiced costs in invoiced currency for a specific customer, such as Contoso.
 You can also filter these costs for a specific subscription, resource group, or resource.

 The customer scope doesn't include customers who are in the classic CSP agreement.
 The scope supports only customers who have an Azure plan under Microsoft Customer Agreement.